 The only thing in short supply is the ability to get from one side of the house to the other without getting lost or breaking a sweat.
 But thankfully, a member of the staff is likely nearby to help out.

 Frequently asked questions about the biggest houses in the world

 The biggest house in the world is the Istana Nurul Iman, with a massive 2.15 million sq ft (200,000 m2).
 It is located in Brunei and serves as the residence of the Sultan of Brunei, Hassanal Bolkiah.
 This huge mansion has a 5,000-person banquet hall.

-The top 10 biggest houses in the world are the Istana Nurul Iman, Buckingham Palace, Antilia, Biltmore Estate, Safra Mansion, Fair Field, The One
+The top 10 biggest houses in the world are Lakshmi Vilas Palace, Istana Nurul Iman, Buckingham Palace, Antilia, Biltmore Estate, Safra Mansion, Fair Field, The One

-Witanhurst, Modern Versailles, and La Reverie.
+Witanhurst, and Modern Versailles.
 They are situated all over the world, and you can read the full details in our list of the biggest houses in the world.

-If you exclude Istana Nurul Iman and Buckingham Palace because they are homes to government officials, the largest private home in the world is Antilia, a 400,000 sq ft (37,000 m2) skyscraper in Mumbai, India, owned by billionaire Mukesh Ambani.
+If you exclude Lakshmi Vilas Palace, Istana Nurul Iman, and Buckingham Palace because they are homes to government officials, the largest private home in the world is Antilia, a 400,000 sq ft (37,000 m2) skyscraper in Mumbai, India, owned by billionaire Mukesh Ambani.